 So… there you have it.
-BA in English from Western and he’s now the artistic director of one of the greatest and most powerful film festivals in the world.
+BA in English from Western and he’s now the artistic director of one of the most influential and well-renowned film organizations in the world.

-But in the end, in my opinion, you don’t have to be the god of your passion.
+But, in the end, you don’t have to be the god of your passion.
 You don’t have to be a genius, you don’t have to be the best.
 You have to be willing to devote your energy to something and patient with discovering opportunities.

 – Dose of Delight